likhith0105/50-python-programs/README.md

-50 Simple Python Programs for Absolute Beginners
+50 Simple Python Programs for Absolute for Beginners